vanthaiunghoa/citus-iot-ecosystem/README.md

 5. YOUR-VPC-SUBNET-ID
 6. YOUR-VPC-ID

-Update your AWS Credentials for your AWS IoT Hub, encode into Base64 format
+Update your AWS Credentials for your AWS IoT Hub by encoding the script below into into Base64 format

 ```shell
 #!/bin/bash